Awards and decorations of the Indian Armed Forces

 The Armed Forces of India are eligible for many military decorations awarded for extraordinary bravery and distinguished service during times of war and peace.
 Service and campaign medals have been awarded throughout India's history as an independent state.

+Post-nominal letters for wartime gallantry decorations were approved when those decorations were created in 1950.
+Until 27 January 1967, when they received their present names, the two lower peacetime gallantry decorations and the two higher peacetime distinguished service medals were respectively distinct classes of the Ashoka Chakra and the Vishisht Seva Medal.
+Post-nominals for peacetime gallantry, peacetime distinguished service and branch distinguished service awards were approved in August 1967.